LimePoint/opschain/docs/operations/restricting_user_access.md

 OpsChain will now use the Open Policy Agent server to authorise all requests.

-### Expose OpsChain LDAP server port
+### Expose OpsChain LDAP and authorisation service server ports

-OpsChain Authorisation relies on the LDAP groups assigned to each user to determine their access.
+OpsChain authorisation relies on the LDAP groups assigned to each user to determine their access.
 To add users to groups, you will need to make the LDAP server port available to the host operating system.
+You will also need to make the authorisation service server port available to the host operating system to enable altering the authorisation service configuration.
+We suggest only binding the authorisation service port to `localhost` as this endpoint can be used to update security configuration and is not authenticated.

 To do this, create a `docker-compose.override.yml` file:

 _Note: If you have already created one for other reasons edit it manually to avoid overwriting it._